AleksandarPav/NN-Classification/README.md

 The "loan_status" column contains the label ("Charged Off" or "Fully Paid").
 The original dataset contains:

 0   loan_amnt				The listed amount of the loan applied for by the borrower.
-If at some point in time, the credit department reduces the loan amount, then it will be reflected in this value.'\n'
+If at some point in time, the credit department reduces the loan amount, then it will be reflected in this value.

 1	term					The number of payments on the loan.
-Values are in months and can be either 36 or 60.'\n' 2	int_rate				Interest Rate on the loan'\n'
+Values are in months and can be either 36 or 60.

+2	int_rate				Interest Rate on the loan

-3	installment				The monthly payment owed by the borrower if the loan originates.'\n' 4	grade					LC assigned loan grade'\n'
+3	installment				The monthly payment owed by the borrower if the loan originates.

+4	grade					LC assigned loan grade

-5	sub_grade				LC assigned loan subgrade'\n'
+5	sub_grade				LC assigned loan subgrade

-6	emp_title				The job title supplied by the Borrower when applying for the loan.'\n' 7	emp_length				Employment length in years.
+6	emp_title				The job title supplied by the Borrower when applying for the loan.

+7	emp_length				Employment length in years.
 Possible values are between 0 and 10 where 0 means less than one year and 10 means ten or more years.'\n'
 8	home_ownership			The home ownership status provided by the borrower during registration or obtained from the credit report.
 Our values are: RENT, OWN, MORTGAGE, OTHER'\n'
 9	annual_inc				The self-reported annual income provided by the borrower during registration.'\n'